 "For attendees, it's a great opportunity to see what's new, meet the owners/employees of the companies they patronize, and sometimes get a show discount on products they would buy anyway."

 The Retail Confectioners Association of Philadelphia was founded in 1918 for the purpose of sharing information and knowledge about candy making and retailing among Philadelphia area confectioners.
-Currently, we ave over 300 active and associate members throughout the United States and Canada.
+Currently, we have over 300 active and associate members throughout the United States and Canada.

-Please call us at 1-888-CANDY-89 or complete the form below:
+Please complete the form below: